WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 - If proposing: present the outline with module structure, lesson titles, and learning objectives extracted from source material.
 Wait for user confirmation.
 - If the user defines their own: review it for completeness, flag any gaps, and confirm before proceeding.
 - The user may skip this step if they prefer to proceed directly to drafting.
+- If the course includes Practical lessons, propose which stage or tier each one belongs to (see Practical Components) as part of the outline, not after drafting.

 **Step 7: Draft content**
 Draft the content following the confirmed outline and intake answers, using the appropriate content type format.